Risk Assessing

 Is risk assessment training a legal requirement?

 There is no law that specifically mandates a formal risk assessment training course, but the law does require that anyone carrying out risk assessments is competent to do so.
-Competence means having the skills, knowledge and experience to identify hazards, evaluate risk and implement appropriate controls.
-This course builds exactly that.
-It also provides a documented record that staff have received relevant training, which is valuable evidence in the event of an inspection or a claim.
+Competence means having the skills, knowledge, and experience to identify hazards, evaluate risk, and implement appropriate controls.
+This course builds exactly that, and provides a documented record that staff have received relevant training, which is valuable evidence in the event of an inspection or a claim.

 What does “suitable and sufficient” actually mean?